-The Highlands and Islands have been given a £6.5 million share of a funding package for local authorities to be spent on
+The Highlands and Islands have been given a £6.5 million share of a funding package for local authorities to be spent on infrastructure projects.

 The funding, to be delivered this year and next, was announced by finance secretary John Swinney.